Will I be able to work during or after my studies?

 You are eligible for an Irish medical card depending upon your income that entitles you to avail full range of medical services at no cost.

-The following are the requirements under Irish healthcare regulations for non-EEA students:
+What are the healthcare regulations for non-EEA students?

 National Framework of Qualification are awarding bodies which issues awards to recognize your learning.